SinusBot/docs/docs/youtube-dl.md

 #### HTTP error 429: Too many requests

-Try this:

-- Create/modify the file `/etc/youtube-dl.conf`
+Create the file `/etc/youtube-dl.conf` with the content `--force-ipv4` and then try again. </br>
-- Paste this inside the file: `--force-ipv4`
-- Save and try again
+You can do this easily with the following command: `echo "--force-ipv4" >> /etc/youtube-dl.conf`

-If it still logs this error:
+If you still receive this error afterwards:

-**This error means that YouTube is limiting your IP-address.**
+This is neither a bug in youtube-dl nor the SinusBot.
+This error means that **YouTube** is limiting your IP-address. </br>
 Unfortunately there is nothing else that you could do other than trying to force ipv4 (as described above) or trying to use a different IP-adress.

+Note: youtube-dl has [network options](https://github.com/ytdl-org/youtube-dl/blob/master/README.md#network-options) such as `--source-address <ip>` to select the correct ip-address in case your server has more than one and `--proxy <url>` that you can use to route requests over another server with a http(s)/socks proxy, however we will **not** help you with configuring this as this has nothing to do with the SinusBot itself.